 There is nothing more uncomfortable than being sexually harassed in the workplace.
 According to an estimation from the Equal Employment Opportunity Commission (EEOC) anywhere from twenty-five and eighty-five percent of women in the United States have faced sexual harassment at work — and up to seventy-five percent of those women have never confronted their harasser or reported the abuse.

-If you are facing such a dilemma, there are several important steps you need to take.
+If you are facing such a dilemma involving sexual harassment in the workplace, there are several important steps you need to take.
 These include:

 Sexual harassment is a form of discrimination that violates the Civil Rights Act of 1964.
 While the harassment does not have to involve sexual behavior, it can involve inappropriate jokes, comments, or the showing of explicit materials — such as pictures or video.
 Both men and women can be found guilty of sexual harassment in the workplace.